News & Events

 Music on Monday

-Music on Monday was provided by Isabella Cable, who played one of her Scholarship pieces, 'Romance' by Stewart Macpherson, on the oboe, a piece that she also played at Fenwick's last Thursday.
-Well done, Isabella, on a most impressive performance.
+Music on Monday was provided by Isabella Cable, who played Jacob van Eyck's 'The English Nightingale', one of her Music Scholarship pieces, on the recorder.
+Well done, Isabella, on an excellent performance.

 Team of the Week